rraval/git-nomad/README.md

 - `refs/tags/*` represent tags.
 - `refs/remotes/*` represent remote branches.

-`git-nomad` works directly with refs to implement [its own light weight synchronization scheme][sync]:
+`git-nomad` works directly with refs to implement its own light weight synchronization scheme:

 1. Push local `refs/heads/*` to remote `refs/nomad/{user}/{host}/*`.
 This allows multiple users on multiple hosts to all use `git-nomad` on the same remote without overwriting data.
 2. Fetch remote `refs/nomad/{user}/*` to local `refs/nomad/*`.
 This makes all the host refs for a given user available in a local clone.